Pemberton's deer mouse

 Pemberton's deer mouse or Pemberton's deermouse (Peromyscus pembertoni) is an extinct rodent in the family Cricetidae.
 It was a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
 It was endemic to San Pedro Nolasco Island in the Gulf of California.
 The last 12 specimens were collected on 26 December 1931.

 Etymology

 The generic name comes from the Ancient Greek pero = "boots", mys meaning "mouse", hence the "mouse with boots", referring to the white feet.

 Description

-P. pembertoni is a medium-sized deer mouse.
+Peromyscus pembertoni is a medium-sized deer mouse.
 No significant sexual dimorphism is evident.
 The tail is usually longer than the head, and the body is bicolored.
 It is well-haired, and tufted at the end.
 The hind feet are small and similar in length to the ear, but sometimes longer.
 The skull is medium-sized, and auditory bullae are not greatly inflated.
 The upper parts of the pelage are medium brown; the sides are lighter brown with a broad orange lateral line extending from the cheek to the hindquarters; the under parts are whitish, the ankles dusky gray, and the feet whitish below ankle.